gbtimmon/ase16GBT/code/8/README.md

 Another potential threat was the use of only one metric to test whether a solution was good or not.
 Due to time constraints our team only implemented the hypervolume metric, while a good indicator of a successfully formed pareto frontier, may not be capable of telling the whole story alone.
 Metrics like spread and igd would be helpful to determine whether a set of candidate solutions were evenly distributed along the pareto frontier and close to an ideal solution<sup>[4]</sup>.
 Without this information we don't have a complete picture on whether our results are truly the best of the best when it comes to finding ideal candidate solutions.

+## Future Work
+The most immediate future work that needs focus is to continue to increase the number of objectives in the problem space to see if continuious domination will emerge as a clear leader in comparison methods.
+We felt that in order really see how they perform we should significantly ramp up the number of objectives to something like 20 - 30 to really strain the comparison methods.
+We predict that with that many objectives it would be difficult to totally dominate another solution using bdom and the continuous domination method might offer a better way to sort through the solutions.

+Another area to perform future work is to increase the number of metrics to analyze the solutions.
+With only hypervolume we will not have a complete picture of the problem space.
+Adding spread and igd will help to complete the picture.

+Finally, we think that a comparison between time and strength of solutions would be something worth investigating.
+Perhaps while running NSGA-II each generation of solutions could be saved and compared with other generations over time.
+Our prediction is that there is a sweetspot of generations that will really help to balance the time investment with the solution space and would produce something good enough without being the best it could produce.
+Perhaps an easier path would be to vary the number of generations in addition to varying the objectives and decisions.

 ## References
 [1] http://ieeexplore.ieee.org.prox.lib.ncsu.edu/document/996017/
 <br> [2] http://e-collection.library.ethz.ch/eserv/eth:24696/eth-24696-01.pdf